tomunger/dev-howto/python-howto.md

 ## API

+[Starlette](https://www.starlette.io/) Starlette is a lightweight ASGI framework/toolkit, which is ideal for building async web services in Python.

 [FastAPI](https://fastapi.tiangolo.com/) is the web framework that seems to have the most interest/noise around it.

-[Starlette](https://www.starlette.io/) Starlette is a lightweight ASGI framework/toolkit, which is ideal for building async web services in Python.

-[Starlite](https://starlite-api.github.io/starlite/) Starlite is a light, opinionated and flexible ASGI API framework built on top of pydantic and Starlette.
+[LightStar](https://github.com/litestar-org/litestar) API framework.
+Featured on Talk Python to Me.